Morehead City Temporary Disability Appeals Lawyers

 - Knows how to look for discrepancies between facts and evidence and make your case stronger

 Data indicates that claimants who have attorney representation during the appeal process are up to 50% more likely to win their appeal.
 Further, how your appeal is handled could have a significant impact on any future litigation, if your claim is denied in the appeals process.
 In some instances, the court will only look at the file from the appeal process and make its decisions based on that information.
 This means having the correct information in your file from your appeal is paramount to your success if your appeal should be denied.

 Understanding the appeal process for a denied claim for temporary disability benefits can be incredibly challenging and frustrating.
-That’s why the experienced Raleigh disability benefits attorneys at Law Office of Sam Scudder are here to help.
+That’s why the experienced Morehead City disability benefits attorneys at Law Office of Sam Scudder are here to help.